Farewell2006/HitoShizuKu/README.md

 # HitoShizuKu
 A deep learning toolkit used for study purpose.
-## Features
+## Functions
 ### Differentiable Gaussian Rasterizer
 #### References
-The basic code frame is referenced from [https://github.com/graphdeco-inria/diff-gaussian-rasterization](https://github.com/graphdeco-inria/diff-gaussian-rasterization)
+This work draws on the architectural design of the open-source project [[diff-gaussian-rasterization](https://github.com/graphdeco-inria/diff-gaussian-rasterization)](https://github.com/graphdeco-inria/diff-gaussian-rasterization) as a reference for its basic code structure.
+Our implementation is constructed entirely from scratch based on a thorough comprehension of the original 3D Gaussian Splatting paper and the logical framework of the reference project.
+No source code from the original repository has been directly reused in this codebase.

-Kerbl B, Kopanas G, Leimkühler T, et al. 3D Gaussian Splatting for Real-Time Radiance Field Rendering[J].
-ACM Transactions on Graphics, 2023, 42(4).
+#### Features

 1. Interactivte